ab22593k/shelf/README.md

 [![Shelf CI](https://github.com/ab22593k/shelf/actions/workflows/ci.yml/badge.svg)](https://github.com/ab22593k/shelf/actions/workflows/ci.yml)

-Shelf is a command-line tool for managing dotconf files and generating git commit messages using AI.
-It provides a simple interface to track dotfiles across your system and integrates with multiple AI providers to automatically generate meaningful commit messages through git hooks.
-With support for local and cloud-based AI models, Shelf makes both dotfile management and git commits effortless.
+Shelf is a command-line tool for managing system files, generating git commit messages, and reviewing code using AI.
+It provides a simple interface to track files across your system and integrates with multiple AI providers to automatically generate meaningful commit messages through git hooks and perform comprehensive code reviews.
+With support for local and cloud-based AI models, Shelf makes configuration file management, git commits, and code reviews effortless.

 ## Features

-- Track dotconf files from anywhere in your file system recursively
+- Track dotfiles from anywhere in your file system recursively
 - List all tracked dotfiles
-- Remove dotconf files recursively from database
+- Remove dotfiles recursively from database
 - AI-powered git commit message generation with multiple providers:
   - Groq
   - Google Gemini
   - Anthropic Claude
   - OpenAI
-  - XAI grok
+  - Xai grok
   - Ollama (local)
 - Git hooks integration for automatic commit message generation

 ## Installation

 To install Shelf, you need to have Rust and Cargo installed on your system.
 If you don't have them, you can install them from [rustup.rs](https://rustup.rs/).

 Once you have Rust and Cargo installed, you can build and install Shelf using the following command: